 It gives you a nice boost of energy through the first half of your day (without the jitters that can come from coffee), plus it makes your mind as bright and clear as the new sunrise and floods your body with powerful antioxidants!

-Your turn: Do you include turmeric as part of your diet?
+Your turn: Do you include turmeric in your diet?